Kogara13/todo-list/README.md

 Terimal-based to-do list that takes command line arguments

 - Tasks are stored in ".todoList.txt" in the same directory.
-If it does not exists, adding a task to the list will create it.
+If it the file does not exists, adding a task will create it.

 Commands: